 International students are required to live on campus their first two years.
 Students must return the required housing contract and deposit as soon as possible after receiving an offer of admission.

 In general, international students who are admitted to the College are responsible for securing the funds necessary to attend The College of St. Scholastica from sources outside the College.
 The College has a limited number of partial tuition grants for exceptional international students.
-The College awards these grants based on an estimate of financial need, efforts to maintain diversity, and perceptions of the student’s potential to contribute to the College.
-Students who wish to apply for a grant must return all application materials and the Application for International Student Financial Aid 90 days prior to the start of the semester of entry.
+The College awards these grants based on an estimate of financial need, efforts to maintain diversity, and perceptions of the student's potential to contribute to the College.
+Students who wish to apply for a grant must return all application materials and the completed certification of finances form 90 days prior to the start of the semester of entry.
 Please note that graduate students are not eligible for any college-based financial aid.
 Major scholarship applicants must apply for admission by February 15.

 After an international student has been accepted to the College, the applicant’s request for student financial aid will be reviewed.
 Applicants will be notified in writing if they are awarded one of a limited number of partial tuition grants for international students.
 Students who receive these grants are required to live on campus.
 To assure that international students have no financial difficulties when they arrive at St. Scholastica, the College requires every international student to make a minimum deposit of U.S. $500.
 This deposit is due within 30 days of acceptance.
 Failure to make this deposit will result in delayed processing of INS (Immigration and Naturalization Service) Form I-20A, which is required to obtain an F-1 student visa.
 Upon arrival and registration at the College, international students must make an additional deposit in their student accounts to pay for the entire first semester; payment to cover the second semester must be deposited by January 10.
 Students requiring more financial flexibility must make alternative arrangements through the International Admissions Representative.